House of Delegates

 Remember that the power of the Academy begins as a single idea, grows and evolves in the House of Delegates, and not only can shape WAFP, AAFP and WSMA policy, it may also impact Washington state legislation and make a tremendous difference to your profession, your practice, and most importantly — to your patients.

 Resolutions, representing ideas for new projects or policies, are presented to the House of Delegates by members via their chapter delegates, or arise from the work of the Academy’s committees.
 A resolution, once accepted by the House, will begin its journey in a reference committee.
-During the Reference Committee hearings, members may testify for or against resolutions.
-The reference committees then make recommendations to the House to adopt or reject each resolution.
+During the reference committee hearings, attendees may testify for or against resolutions.
+The reference committees then make recommendations to the House for each resolution: adopt, adopt with modifications, do not adopt, or refer to the Board of Directors for further study.
 After discussion by the entire House, a vote is taken and the resolution may become WAFP policy, be passed along to AAFP or WSMA as a resolution to their Houses, or may form the basis for the WAFP’s legislative position on various issues in the coming year.

 A minimum of two WAFP members must sponsor a resolution.
-When you are ready to submit your resolution, please email it to firstname.lastname@example.org.
+When you are ready to submit your resolution or if you have additional questions, please email email@example.com.

 Any WAFP member in good standing is welcome to participate in the House of Delegates.
 Delegates and alternate delegates represent their their local chapters; residents and medical student delegates and alternate delegates represent the Resident Chapter and Medical Student Chapter.

 Each chapter is allotted delegates based on rules contained in the WAFP bylaws.